captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 Gum’s not candy
 ---
-what was your favorite candy.
+what was your favorite candy?
 ---
 ## PETER:
 I think I liked plain old Hershey Bars.